 Document Type : Original Article

-Nutritional Epidemiology Research Team (EREN), Epidemiology and Statistics Research Center, Sorbonne Paris Nord University, Villetaneuse, France
+Nutritional Epidemiology Research Team (EREN), Sorbonne Paris Nord University/INSERM U1153/INRAE U1125/CNAM, Epidemiology and Statistics Research Center, University of Paris (CRESS), Paris, France

-Centre de Recherche Réseaux, Innovation, Territoire et Mondialisation (RITM), Université Paris-Saclay, Gif-sur-Yvette, France
+Centre de Recherche Réseaux, Innovation, Territoire et Mondialisation (RITM), Université Paris-Saclay, Paris, France

-Public Health Department, Avicenne Hospital, Assistance Publique des Hôpitaux de Paris (AP-HP), Bobigny, France
+Public Health Department, Avicenne Hospital, Assistance Publique des Hôpitaux de Paris (AP-HP), Paris, France

 The direct implication of political parties and media outlets in framing the Italian debate around Nutri-Score as well as the high influence of corporate unions, led to a different political outcome than in France.
 Results also show that the deconstruction of the legitimacy of the Nutri-Score in Italy pertained mainly to its pragmatic dimension according to the Italian public health experts.
 Nevertheless, its two other dimensions (normative and cognitive) are also questioned by high-influence stakeholders.